 Promoting employee engagement with a mobile tech solution

-Given how big of a problem internal comms can be, removing the barriers getting in the way of employee engagement can be as easy as investing in a customizable employee app like Blink.
+Given how big of a problem internal comms can be, removing the barriers getting in the way of employee engagement can be as easy as investing in a customizable employee app like Blink (blink software).
 A mobile app is a better choice for healthcare workers because they are seldom found sitting at a desk.
 Improving the employee experience should be reaching employees where they are versus asking those employees to meet you halfway.

 Blink recently ran a pilot program in one of the UK’s largest private hospitals, which gave employees across departments (a group that included nurses, porters, receptionists, cleaners, and security guards) access to crucial information delivered by internal comms in our customizable mobile app.